CLI reference

 - The relay forwards the HTTP request through the WebSocket tunnel to your local machine

-hook0 listen creates a secure WebSocket tunnel through the Hook0 relay server (play.hook0.com by default) — similar to tools like ngrok or localtunnel, but built into the CLI.
-It lets you receive webhooks on your local machine behind a firewall without exposing any ports.
+hook0 listen creates a WebSocket tunnel through the Hook0 relay server (play.hook0.com by default), similar to ngrok or localtunnel but built into the CLI.
+It lets you receive webhooks on your local machine behind a firewall without exposing ports.

 # Forward webhooks to port 3000 (auto-detects if a server is running)